 The ideal convex system should deliver the following:

 - Adapt naturally to the peristomal skin contour while sustaining the movements and tensions caused during normal wear.

 - Increase ostomy bag wear.

-Convex ostomy bag systems have been consistently worn postoperatively for up to two months from discharge or after the stoma reaches its normal size.
-Nowadays, convexity is being used more often in the presence of the following situations:
+Patients should wear convex ostomy bag systems for two months from discharge or after the stoma reaches its normal size.
+Currently, patients wear convex products more often in the presence of the following situations: